My son, a college freshman, recently revealed he missed going on college tours, which started me thinking.

 Use the upcoming February break for some tours I’ve always recommended Spring Break as a time for college visits.
 But whether your school district offers a long weekend or a whole week off during the President’s Day break, seriously consider using the time to take a look at some colleges.

 Visiting colleges during February also introduces your teen to what is likely the coldest and/or snowiest month in northern climates.
-Better to find out ahead of time that she’ll be walking across campus in frigid temperatures some days.
-And if your student wants to escape to warmer temperatures down South, she can find out what warm really means during the winter months.
+Better to find out ahead of time that they’ll be walking across campus in frigid temperatures some days.
+And if your student wants to escape to warmer temperatures down South, they can find out what warm really means during the winter months.

 Consider setting up appointments with a department head, and ask to talk to students in the program and/or for a tour of specific facilities—like science labs, music studios, etc. These details make comparing colleges easier.

-Encourage your teen to schedule the tours or appointments; it’s good practice for when he’s actually at college and will have to handle his own administrative work.
+Encourage your teen to schedule the tours or appointments; it’s good practice for when they’re actually at college and will have to handle their own administrative work.

 Take a friend or two along Obviously this works best when visiting a college within driving distance.
-Your teen might find it more relaxing to have someone her own age to share her impressions with.
+Your teen might find it more relaxing to have someone their own age to share their impressions with.
 Plus you could be offering an opportunity to kids whose parents can’t make time to take them on a tour themselves.

 Talk with other parents and see if a few of you can take turns visiting colleges with the kids.
 Could be a win-win for everyone, especially if they’re day trips.

-Visit colleges of various sizes In the beginning, your underclassman may have no idea how big a school he wants to attend.
+Visit colleges of various sizes In the beginning, your underclassman may have no idea how big a school they want to attend.
 Try out a few different ones.
 Start with the small one first because large schools overwhelm many kids when it’s their first time looking at colleges.
 Remember, most high schools are miniscule compared to almost any college campus.

 College touring is interesting, overwhelming, enlightening, scary and fun.
 Take the plunge and maybe your teen will find it worth the time, too.